-In off-road conditions, the 2008 Liberty is quite capable.
-With generous approach and departure angles and low-range gearing for 4x4 models, it can crawl over large rocks and logs.
+In off-road conditions, however, the Liberty is quite capable.
+With generous approach and departure angles and low-range gearing for 4×4 models, it can crawl over large rocks and logs.
 Four-wheel-drive models have Hill Descent Control, which pulses the brakes through the ABS to limit the vehicle's speed when driving down steep grades.
 Hill Start Assist is also standard.
-It holds the brakes on hills when the driver releases the brakes to prevent the vehicle from sliding backward.
+It holds the brakes on hills when the driver releases the pedal to prevent the vehicle from sliding backward.
 We drove the Liberty on a technically challenging off-road trail where it performed well.

 With the available towing package, the Liberty is capable of pulling a load up to 5000 pounds.
 This towing capability combined with the Liberty's off-road prowess make it a good choice for families that like to camp, ski, or vacation at locations off the beaten path.

-With EPA fuel economy rating of 16 mpg City and 22 Highway (15/21 for automatic-equipped 4x4 models), the Liberty is harder on fuel than most of its competitors.
+With EPA fuel economy rating of 16 mpg City and 22 Highway with 2WD (and 15/21 for 4×4 models), the Liberty is harder on fuel than most of its competitors.